Division and Humanity 'JSA:Joint Security Area'

 Story

-The film opens with a shocking incident inside the Joint Security Area, the most heavily guarded border in the world.
-Two North Korean soldiers are killed, and one South Korean soldier is seriously injured.
-Because of the political sensitivity, a neutral investigator from Switzerland is brought in to uncover the truth.
+The film begins with a violent incident inside the Joint Security Area, one of the most heavily guarded places in the world located within the Korean Demilitarized Zone (DMZ).
+Two North Korean soldiers are found dead, and a South Korean soldier is discovered injured at the scene.

 Themes and Analysis